-This study is relevant because it contributes to the expansion of scientific knowledge about behavioral interventions in ASD, helping professionals and families to cope with the difficulties associated with the disorder.
+This study is relevant because it contributes to the expansion of scientific knowledge about behavioral interventions in ASD, helping professionals and families in coping of the difficulties associated with the disorder.
 In addition, it aims to fill gaps in diagnosis and treatment, especially in developing countries, such as Brazil.